-This handbook is a resource of information on the procedures and activities of FBISD Fine Arts programs.
-Program directors issue this handbook to student members and parents in order to provide basic information in regards to the instructional program.
-All student members and parents are responsible for familiarizing themselves with the contents of this handbook and must complete and return the enclosed Handbook Signature Form and Emergency Contact Form in order to participate in the program.
+This handbook is a resource of information on the procedures and activities of this District's Fine Arts programs.
+Program directors issue this handbook to student members and parents to provide basic information regarding the instructional program.
+All student members and parents are responsible for familiarizing themselves with the contents of this handbook and must complete and return the enclosed Handbook Signature Form and Emergency Contact Form to participate in the program.
 This handbook functions in harmony with the FBISD Board policies, administrative regulations, and the FBISD Student/Parent Handbook.
 This handbook is a living document.